Didisimmons/Ayo-Recipes/README.md

 ### **CONTENT**
 1. The site's design was inspired by extensive research conducted on recipe sharing websites such as [yummly](https://www.yummly.co.uk/), [bbcgoodfood](https://www.bbcgoodfood.com/) , [epicurious](https://www.epicurious.com/) and other MS3 peer's project(slack channel).

-2. Photoshop was used to create the Ayo Recipes brand logo.
+2. Photoshop was used to create the Ayo Recipes brand logo and background-image.

 3. The animation effect used on the hero image header text was obtained from the [CSS tricks](https://css-tricks.com/almanac/properties/a/animation/)  website.

-4. Abdul Basit's [Youtube](https://www.youtube.com/watch?v=MLBLsxcB3Dc) assistance was used to create the dynamic form fields in the add-recipe page code.
+4. Abdul Basit's [Youtube](https://www.youtube.com/watch?v=MLBLsxcB3Dc) assistance was used to create the dynamic input form fields in the add-recipe and edit page.

 5. The code from Code Institute's mini project lesson on Task Manager Application was primarily used as a reference and guide for developing the basic CRUD (Create, Read, Update, and Delete) functionalities for this project.